apache/seatunnel/docs/en/connector-v2/sink/Hbase.md

 The extra configuration of hbase

-### ttl [long]

-Hbase writes data TTL time, the default is based on the TTL set in the table, unit: milliseconds

 ### common options

 Sink plugin common parameters, please refer to [Sink Common Options](common-options.md) for details